Important Legal Disclaimer

 - Help to Buy (check if available)

 Rules change often.
 Check firsthome.gov.au for current details and eligibility.
+For more specific advice, see our guide on first home buyer Australia.

 3. Your Hidden Costs Beyond the deposit, budget for: